je-nunez/kernel_ftrace_to_NewRelic/README.md

     https://www.kernel.org/doc/Documentation/trace/ftrace.txt

-so the best approach is not a wrapper as the wrapper in C in the above mentioned link, but a consumer of standard-input which will sends the measures it reads up to the New Relic collector, via the New Relic Python instrumentation.
+so the best approach is not a wrapper as the wrapper in C in the above mentioned link, but a consumer of standard-input which sends the measures it reads up to the New Relic collector, via the New Relic Python instrumentation.
 So the general process in which this program is called set-ups the ftrace environment under